-Like many listening products, earphones usually specify a frequency range that is measured in Hertz (abbreviated as “Hz”).
+Like many listening products, earphones usually specify a frequency range that is measured in Hertz (abbreviated as Hz).
 Frequency response is the range of bass, mids and trebles.
-20 to 20,000 Hz (or 20 kHz) is generally accepted as the audible frequency range for humans – so it’s the standard for most earphones.
-But it can be a nearly meaningless metric, since few audio companies measure frequency response in exactly the same way – and – what’s in the center of the response range (human hearing) is what really matters the most.
+Twenty to 20,000 Hz (or 20 kHz) is generally accepted as the audible frequency range for humans, so it’s the standard for most earphones.
+But it can be a nearly meaningless metric, since few audio companies measure frequency response in exactly the same way, and what’s in the center of the response range (human hearing) is what really matters the most.

 Can you hear the difference between the tangled pair you have laying around the house and your friend’s $200 earphones?
 That listening experience may tell you how much you should spend.
-Remember, too, that the shape of your ear canal means that everyone processes sound differently.
+Remember, too, that the shape of your ear canal is unique, and that everyone processes sound differently.

 - Professional audio review websites offer insight and commentary

 - Bulletin boards and other public forums provide comments from actual customers of the products